bleeckerj/SlackExporter/README.md

 - `directory_to_images.py`: Converts all pdfs, images and movies in a directory into page-ready image assets.
 - `pdf_to_images.py`: Converts PDF files into images for use as pages.
+- `process_all_slack_dirs.py`: Creates page images and combined PDFs along with flipbook pages representing video files, user indices, etc., for all the Slack content directories.

-Use these tools to process the exported files from Slack channels and generate visual assets for your book or archive.
+Use these tools to process the exported files from Slack channels and generate pages full of message transcripts and visual assets for your book or archive.

 ## Notes
 - The bot must be a member of private channels to export their messages.